How do I apply to UCAELI?

 On Campus Instruction

 - Pay the $150.00 application processing fee.
-If you did not submit this payment please go to the UConn Payment Store.
+If you did not submit this payment please go to UConn Marketplace.

 - Complete the I-20 request on the ISSS website.
 You will need to prepare the following documents: